NYU Kimmel Center 60 Washington Square South New York, NY 10012

 Space is limited and will sell out, so we recommend registering early.

-Attendees joining virtually will enter a virtual environment and will navigate through different “rooms,” including a theater which will host all of the programming, a special room where sponsor “PubHubs” where resources and videos presented by sponsors will be available for viewing, a networking lounge where people can gather for scheduled chats or to meet up and network with each other and PW‘s Grab-a-Galley virtual room where attendees can request digital and physical galleys.
+Attendees joining virtually will enter a virtual environment and will navigate through different “rooms,” including a theater, which will host all of the programming; a special room where sponsor “PubHubs” share resources and videos; a networking lounge where people can gather for scheduled chats or to meet up and network with each other and PW‘s Grab-a-Galley room where attendees can request digital and physical galleys.

 All of the downloadable content from the show can be collected and downloaded directly to a virtual tote bag.

 View the full schedule here.

 The three authors and books tracks will each offer: one “big books of next season” panel, featuring big authors; a debut author panel; 2–3 keynote speakers; plus a variety of “in-conversation” pieces with media and authors.
 We are rolling out speakers weekly and will have most posted online March 30–April 7, 2023.

 Each program will take place in one larger room or auditorium so, yes, you will listen to the presenters in that room for the day.